fluxnetart/fluxnetart.github.io/_posts/2025-11-24-praxinvite.md

 <strong>Currents: Experiments in Art-Science Collaboration: <a href="https://prax.oregonstate.edu/events/opening-celebration-currents-experiments-art-science-collaboration">event info and ticketing</a></strong>

+Contact maoya@berkeley.edu for more information

 <figure style="text-align: center;" >
   <img src="https://fluxnetart.github.io/images/praxinvite.png" style="max-height: 777px; height: auto;">
   <figcaption>You’re invited!
 Creative Curiosity Meets Flux Science (22 January, 2026 @ PRAx).
 This event includes an evening opening reception, featuring several international art-science collaborations and a musical performances, as well as conversations with <a href = "https://fluxnetart.github.io/artists/">FLUXNET artists in residence</a>.
-Contact maoya@berkeley.edu for more information
+This program is supported by the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations program (NSF AccelNet Award 2113978) and also made possible through a partnership with the Patricia Valian Reser Center for Creative Arts (PRAx).
 </figcaption>
 </figure>